Bekahlmc/Ranking-Safest-Private-Planes/README.md

 ## The Business Need

-A luxury resort chain, Destination Hotel and Resorts (DHR), is opening a new location in Martha's Vineyard and intends to purchase private planes for guest transportation from mainland airports to the island resort property.
+The luxury travel resort, White Lotus, is opening a new location in Martha's Vineyard and intends to purchase private planes for guest transportation from mainland locations to the island resort property.
+White Lotus takes great pride in its renowned commitment to delivering a luxurious and exclusive experience, with private air travel being an integral component at this location.
 The primary goal is to prioritize the safety of guests and mitigate risks during transportation.
-Additionally, DHR aims to identify the safest options with the most cost-effective pricing, maximum aircraft range, and the highest passenger capacity.
+Furthermore, among the safest options, White Lotus aims to pinpoint the most cost-effective and the most high-end choice.

 ### Safety First:
 Data analysis will focus on evaluating a database of historical incident and accident rates of different aircrafts.
 From these records we will extract a list the safest potential private jet options.